neuralvis/elpa-mirror/stable-melpa/equake-readme.txt

 Run with:---
 emacsclient -n -e '(equake-invoke)' , after launching an Emacs daemon of course.

+For multimonitor use using X11, you can set
+(setq equake-use-xdotool-probe 't) to use xdotool to automatically detect which screen the Equake frame should open on.

-Alternatively, on multi-monitor setup, launch: emacsclient -n -c -e '(equake-invoke)' -F '((title . "*transient*") (alpha .
+Alternatively, on a non-X11 multi-monitor setup, launch: emacsclient -n -c -e '(equake-invoke)' -F '((title . "*transient*") (alpha .
 (0 .
 0)) (width . (text-pixels .
 0)) (height . (text-pixels .
 0)))'
+(although this may be noticably slower)

 I recommend binding the relevant command to a key like F12 in your DE/WM.
 Executing this command will create a new equake console